 The Republic of Belarus is a landlocked country in Eastern Europe bordering the Russian Federation, Ukraine, Poland, Lithuania and Latvia.
-It is a largely flat country—Belarus’s highest peak is 346 m—and contains some 11,000 lakes.
+Its topography is largely flat—Belarus’s highest peak is 346 m—and it contains some 11,000 lakes.
 Just over a quarter of the country is arable.
-Agriculture and manufacturing are Belarus’s strongest economic sectors.

-Belarus has a population of 9.2 million (2013 est.), of whom over 70 per cent live in urban areas (1.9 million live in the capital, Minsk).
+Belarus has a population of 9.5 million (2015 est.), with over 70 per cent living in urban areas (2 million live in the capital, Minsk).
 Since a referendum in 1995, the country has had two official languages: Belarusian and Russian.
 Belarus celebrates its National Day on 3 July.
-According to the 2011 census, approximately 1,700 people living in Australia identify as of Belarusian descent and approximately 1,600 were born in Belarus.
+According to the 2016 census, approximately 2,746 people living in Australia identify as of Belarusian descent and approximately 1,705 were born in Belarus.

 The Parliament consists of an upper house, or the Council of the Republic, with 64 members, and a lower chamber, or House of Representatives, with 110 members.
-The President (Aleksandr Lukashenko) appoints the Prime Minister (Andrei Kobyakov), the Deputy Prime Minister and eight members of the Council of the Republic.
+The President appoints the Prime Minister, the Deputy Prime Minister and eight members of the Council of the Republic.
 All members of the House of Representatives are elected by popular vote.
-The next Parliamentary elections are due to be held in September 2016.
+The last Parliamentary elections were held in September 2016.
 Two opposition candidates won seats.
 The other 93 independent candidates were considered to be pro-government.

 The President is elected by popular vote for a five-year term.
 President Lukashenko was first elected in July 1994, and re-elected in September 2001.
 After the 2004 change to the Constitution, allowing a president to run for more than two terms, President Lukashenko was re-elected in March 2006, again in December 2010 and most recently on 11 October 2015.

 The EU and US placed targeted sanctions on Belarus following the 2006 Presidential election.
 These sanctions were strengthened following the 2010 election and subsequent arrest of protesters and opposition candidates.
 The EU has now lifted most of its sanctions against Belarus; those that remain include an arms embargo and a travel ban and asset freeze on a small number of individuals.
-In October 2015, the European Union and the United States temporarily eased some sanctions on Belarus after its release of six political prisoners.
-The European Union eased sanctions on Belarus for four months, noting improving EU-Belarus relations.
-Separately, the United States eased some financial sanctions for six months.
+In October 2015, the United States temporarily eased its sanctions on Belarus following the release of several political prisoners.

 Bilateral economic and trade relationship